Expansion of the propagation of chaos for Bird and Nanbu systems: Introduction

+Note that CLT's of the same kind as our can be found in \cite{sznitman-1984,sznitman-1985}.
+The equation approximated by particles systems in these papers are quite different from our limit equation.

-An important point is that we want to discuss here of the mathematical properties of a certain class of particle systems which includes Bird and Nanbu systems.
-This is why we will not discuss in details the physical models.
+An important point is that here we want to discuss the mathematical properties of a certain class of particle systems.
+We will not discuss the physical models.
 Such a discussion can be found in \cite{graham-meleard-1999}.